red8012/SuikaIME/README.md

 ##How to Install
 1. Remove old version of SuikaIME ( if any )
 1. Go to Settings -> Security -> enable Unknown sources
-1. Download WIME.apk (clone or download [here](https://dl.dropboxusercontent.com/u/266760/WIMEalpha.apk))
+1. Download WIMEbeta.apk (clone or download [here](https://dl.dropboxusercontent.com/u/266760/WIMEbeta.apk))
-2. Install WIME.apk
+2. Install WIMEbeta.apk
 3. Go to Settings -> Language & input -> enable 西瓜輸入法
 4. When focused on a text field, go to Notification -> Choose input method -> 西瓜輸入法<br>
 Note that starting up for the first time may take up to 20 sec copying the database.